adonisjs/v6-docs/content/docs/http/validation.md

 - Server rendered forms using the [session package](./session.md) will receive the errors via [session flash messages](./session.md#validation-errors-and-flash-messages).

-- All other requests will receive errors back as text.
+- All other requests will receive errors back as plain text.

 ## The request.validateUsing method
 The recommended way to perform validations inside controllers is to use the `request.validateUsing` method.
 When using `request.validateUsing` method, you do not have do define the validation data explicitly; the request body and files are passed as data to the validator.